MaurizzFelipe/Projects/README.md

 # Data Eng project

-A project that shows how one could extract data from a data source and distribute this data to a stakeholder by developing an analytical dashboard.
-We will focus only on getting data beyond the external data source, so we are assuming that you already have a data process that dumps data into AWS S3 buckets.
+A project that shows how one could extract data from a data source and distribute this data to a stakeholder by developing an analytical dashboard, We will focus only on getting data beyond the external data source, so we are assuming that you already have a data process that dumps data into AWS S3 buckets.
 You can use fake data to practice the process.

 ## Overview
 Steps that we will see: